 This vision helps to provide a framework which guides all of our plans and programmes which will turn our vision into a reality.
 This will be achieved through organising our actions for improvement into a structure made up of five priority themes.

-County Durham has around 522,000 people living in about 228,000 households.
-The county covers an area of 223,260 hectares (2230 square kilometres/862 square miles) with 12 major centres of population including Durham City, Chester-le-Street, Newton Aycliffe, Consett and Peterlee.
+County Durham has around 523,700 people living in about 232,900 households.
+The county covers an area of 223,260 hectares (2230 square kilometres/862 square miles) with 21 settlements with an estimated population of over 5,000 people including Durham City, Chester-le-Street, Newton Aycliffe, Consett and Peterlee.

 Continued investment and the arrival of a range of new hi-tech businesses including telecommunications, advanced electronics and pharmaceutical and bio-tech companies have helped industry to diversify and grow in the county.
 Businesses in County Durham are adding to the success of the economy not only within the county but also in the North East of England and the rest of the country.